 Third-Party Timeshare Exit Company

 Many timeshare owners turned to third-party timeshare exit companies to negotiate their contract cancellations only to be left frustrated and desperate.
 In the past two years, BBB St. Louis has issued news releases warning consumers about timeshare exit firms.
 This study by the BBB takes a more in-depth look at timeshare exit companies – what they claim and what many of their clients say about them.
 Their report details problems in the timeshare exit industry and looks at possible solutions.
-Below are excerpts from the full report on the The Timeshare Exit Trap.
+Below are excerpts from the full report on the The BBB Timeshare Exit Trap Study.

 The Timeshare Exit Trap